 Deductive vs inductive reasoning

 But I’ll talk more about inductive reasoning in my next video.
-I’ll break down what inductive reasoning is, the different types of inductive reasoning that we use in everyday life, and the problems that come with inductive reasoning.
+I’ll break down what inductive reasoning is, the different types of inductive reasoning we use in everyday life, and the problems that come with inductive reasoning.

 Have you been listening?
 Let’s test your knowledge with a quick, three-question quiz on deductive reasoning.